WidgetKing/cpextra/docs/variables/about.md

 :::

 ## Variable types
-CpExtra breaks its variables into three catagories.
+All CpExtra variables belong to one of the following three types:
+- Command Variables
+- Preference Variables
+- Info Variables

 ### Command Variables
 These are the most frequently used variable type.
 Each variable represents an 'action' or 'command'.
 When you assign a value to these variables, CpExtra reads that value and acts upon it.